danzek/annotationis/Operating Systems/macOS/UnifiedLogging.md

     $ defaults read /Applications/010\ Editor.app/Contents/Info.plist CFBundleIdentifier
     com.SweetScape.010Editor

+You can find the subsystems in `/System/Library/Preferences/Logging/Subsystems/` and just remove "`.plist`" from the name to query that subsystem.

 ## Filters

 Various filters to use with the `log` utility's `--predicate` parameter on macOS with potentially associated [MITRE ATT&CK](https://attack.mitre.org/) tactic (to have some semblance of organization&mdash;several of these could be associated with multiple tactics so this is fairly arbitrary).
 I also include the last version I (or someone else) tested it on and whether there is private data in the log entries: